Call/text 317.758.4865

 Prevalence

-The map below shows the incidence of heartworm through out the country in 2016.
-You can see Indiana can see as much as 26-50 cases per clinic a year.
+The map below shows the incidence of heartworm throughout the country in 2022.
+Indiana can see as up to 100+ cases per clinic each year.

 Preventative